AzulSyst/Tooling-Task-V2/README.md

 ## Visualization

-There are two kind of reports available:
+Two types of report presentations are available:
-- CLI-based "summary"  report produced by `suv-summary-report` script
+- CLI-based *"summary"* report produced by `suv-summary-report` script
-- GUI-based "extended" report produced by `suv-visualize-report` script
+- GUI-based *"extended"* report produced by `suv-visualize-report` script

 ### On MacOS and Linux